ShieldOrder/evaluation-surfaces/README.md

 # Evaluation Surfaces

 Status: analytical infrastructure
+Posture: descriptive, non-prescriptive
 Scope: governance evaluation semantics
-Posture: descriptive, non-prescriptive

-This repository defines a taxonomy for evaluating governance decisions by separating **decision surfaces** from **legitimacy signals**.
+This repository defines a taxonomy for evaluating governance decisions by separating decision surfaces from legitimacy signals.

 It is not a governance proposal.
 It does not advocate mechanisms.
 It does not recommend reforms.
 It does not take positions.

-Its sole purpose is to reduce category errors where a signal is applied to a decision type it cannot credibly evaluate.
+Its purpose is to reduce category errors where a signal is applied to a decision type it cannot credibly evaluate.

-## What this repository does
+## What this repository provides

 - Defines distinct classes of governance decisions ("decision surfaces")
-- Describes properties of common legitimacy signals
+- Describes properties and limits of common legitimacy signals
 - Documents failure modes when signals are misapplied
-- Provides neutral analytical language for precise governance discussion
+- Provides neutral analytical language for governance discussion

-## What this repository does not do
+## What this repository does not provide

-- Propose voting systems
-- Argue for or against coin voting
+- No prescriptions, mandates, or enforcement
-- Recommend governance structures
-- Reference specific ZIPs, upgrades, or timelines
+- No scoring or ranking system
-- Make normative claims about legitimacy

-All signals discussed are treated as legitimate within their appropriate scope.
+- No authority claims, representation claims, or endorsements
+- No dispute resolution mechanism for legitimacy debates

-## Structure
+## Repository structure

-- `surfaces/`
+- surfaces/
-  Decision surface definitions (what kind of decision is being made)
+  Decision surface definitions and properties.

-- `signals/`
+- signals/
-  Legitimacy signal properties (what a signal can and cannot measure)
+  Legitimacy and evaluation signals, with their credible domains.

-- `failure-modes/`
+- failure-modes/
-  Common breakdown patterns when signal–surface fit is violated
+  Common errors and pathologies when signals are used outside their credible domains.

+## How to use

+- Identify the decision surface first.
+- Identify which signals are being used to evaluate it.
+- Check whether the signal can credibly evaluate that surface.
+- If not, name the mismatch and the expected failure mode.

+This is intended to improve clarity of discussion, not to settle disputes by fiat.

+## Versioning

+Current version is in `VERSION`.

+Versioning intent:
+- Patch releases may clarify language or framing without changing meaning.
+- Any change that alters meaning of a definition requires a version increment and changelog entry.
+- Prior versions remain accessible for historical comparison.

-## Usage
+## Interpretation and disagreement

-This material is intended to be cited surgically in governance discussions to clarify *what is being decided* and *what evidence is being used*, without escalating into ideological debate.
+This taxonomy is one possible framing.

+Different observers or institutions may interpret these categories differently based on context, constraints, or governance norms.

+When interpretations conflict, this repository provides no resolution mechanism.
+Communities retain full discretion to interpret or disregard these definitions.

 ## License

-CC0 1.0 Universal
+CC0
-This work is dedicated to the public domain.
 EOF